Skip to main content

 • Any urgent complexity, such as Nominal Defendant, fatal accident, nervous shock, or severe injury matters

-If the dispute is already moving toward internal review or the Personal Injury Commission, say that clearly so triage can start in the right stream.
+If the dispute is already moving toward internal review, the Personal Injury Commission, or a WPI threshold pathway, say that clearly so triage can start in the right stream.

 When to mark a referral as urgent